pavanichappa/Agify_Project/ReadMe.md

 # Agify API Testing Project

-This project contains automated tests for the Agify API using Cucumber, Playwright, and TypeScript.
-The tests cover various scenarios including functional tests, load tests, and security tests.
+This repository contains an automation framework built using Cucumber, TypeScript, and Playwright for testing the Agify.io API.
+The framework is designed to ensure that the API functions as expected when provided a name and returns an estimated age.
+In addition to functional tests, this repository also covers scenarios  for Rate Limit, Security and Performance tests.

 ## Table of Contents